-Go through papers that were left out and make a decision on them.
+Go through papers that were left out and decide on them.

-Clean Out the drawers that may be overstuffed with papers that are going back years.
+Clean Out the drawers that may be overstuffed with papers going back years.

 I know it sounds like a lot.
-Here is a free image to share if you want to remind yourself and others what needs revisiting this spring.
+Here is a free image to share to remind yourself and others what needs revisiting this spring.

-Now that you purged your stuff and your home is refreshed and cleaned, click here for places to donate items.
-I hope this post helps you stay on top of your spring cleaning tasks, so you don't get overwhelmed in the process of deep cleaning.
+Now that you purged your stuff and your home is refreshed and cleaned click here for places to donate items.
+I hope this post helps you stay on top of your spring cleaning tasks so you don't get overwhelmed in deep cleaning.

-It is a good idea to do a little bit of these tasks every weekend, and by the time summer arrives, you will have cleared out and cleaned all the areas of your home.
+It is a good idea to do some of these tasks every weekend; by the time summer arrives, you will have cleared out and cleaned all the areas of your home.

-If you still feel overwhelmed in what needs to be done, visit our 30 Days to Spring Clean Your Home challenge that will give you tasks for each day, keep you focused, and help you get through your tasks quickly.
+If you still feel overwhelmed by what needs to be done, visit our 30 Days to Spring Clean Your Home challenge, which will give you tasks for each day, keep you focused, and help you get through your tasks quickly.